Michael Bloomberg: Business career

-In the 1980s and 1990s, Bloomberg L.P. has been compared to a fraternity, with employees bragging in the company's office about their sexual exploits.
+In the 1980s and 1990s, Bloomberg L.P. was compared to a fraternity, with employees bragging in the company's office about their sexual exploits.
 The company was sued four times by female employees for sexual harassment, including one incident in which a victim claimed to have been raped.
 To celebrate Bloomberg's 48th birthday, colleagues published a pamphlet entitled The Portable Bloomberg: The Wit and Wisdom of Michael Bloomberg.
 Among various sayings that were attributed to him, several have subsequently been criticized as sexist or misogynistic.
 Among the contents of the 1990 publication are a suggestion that if women wanted to be known for their intelligence, they would spend less time at Bloomingdale's and more at the library; as well as a joke that if Bloomberg terminals could provide oral sex, it would put female employees out of work.
 Bloomberg's staff told the New York Times that he now regrets having made such "disrespectful" remarks.

 When he left the position of CEO to pursue a political career as the mayor of New York City, Bloomberg was replaced by Lex Fenwick and later by Daniel L. Doctoroff, after his initial service as deputy mayor under Bloomberg.
 After completing his final term as the mayor of New York City, Bloomberg spent his first eight months out of office as a full-time philanthropist.
 In fall 2014, he announced that he would return to Bloomberg L.P. as CEO at the end of 2014, succeeding Doctoroff, who had led the company since February 2008.
 Bloomberg resigned as CEO of Bloomberg L.P. to run for president in 2019.